GSA/idmanagement.gov/_who/icamsolutions.md

 1. Go to [http://www.ebuy.gsa.gov](http://www.ebuy.gsa.gov/){:target="_blank"}{:rel="noopener noreferrer"}.
 2. At the top of the page, the buyer will see “Sign in as a ….
 Buyer.”
 Click **Buyer** to display the Sign In.
-3. Enter the buyer’s official email address and password in the boxes provided and click **Sign In**.
+3. Enter the buyer’s official email address and password and click **Sign In**.
 4. The buyer will be prompted to request and enter a verification code.
 GSA Advantage will send the buyer an email with the single-use verification code.
 5. Enter the verification code from the email (please note that the buyer’s verification code is only valid for 10 minutes).
 Then do the following:
 6. Search – Find the solution to post your requirements.
 A search can be conducted using the SIN designations from this catalog or by using keywords.